Fiordarancio/pitcher/README.md

 * `wav`			: library for reading a wav file by chunks or entirely, testing also playback if needed

 ### Main programs
-There are 2 versions of the main programs: `train/ftrain` and `pitcher/fpitcher`.
-The difference is the application or not of the fft in the examples given (and predicted).
-In both trainings, we usually build a 3 layer perceptron network with 12 output neurons (12 pitches to recognize) and save obtained weights.
+`ftrain` and `fpitcher` are programs which train the network and use it for predicting real-time audio respectively.
+Each audio is submitted as the fft of the normalized signal.
+We usually build a 3 layer perceptron network with 12 output neurons (12 pitches to recognize) and save obtained weights.
 The number of neurons of the hidden layer can be decided at run time.
 Variables to be set at run time:
 * the number of input and hidden neurons
 * common bias (trainable)